paulwratt/programmers-palettes/README.md

     * (after) HW-Commodore-64 (16 color palette)
     * (after) HW-ZX-Spectrum (8 color palette)

 Unfortunately, at the moment, without automation, each _set_ takes about three (3) days (for the full _set_ of useful data in HTML lists and file formats), and since the reason for creating them is to actually use different parts in various code projects I am working on, each _set_ will come as I need them.
 So until I have some automation tools, and some more templates, they will only be added as I need them.
-Submissions are welcome, use **HW-MSX** as a basic example, **DawnBringer32** as an alternative (with included image examples - _NOTE not done yet_).
+Submissions are welcome, use ** HW-MSX ** as a basic example, ** DawnBringer32 ** as an alternative (with included image examples - _NOTE not done yet_).
 Please dont make pull requests for a partial _set_ or multiple _sets_.
 If its a full _set_ I will make a _TAG_ release (linked from previewer).

 ----

-For an individual palette, all .HTML files print the same palette preview for the same name as found on [gimp-palette preview][gimp-preview] page, display the same information as in the files, and their entire list (columns) can copied from the web browser.
+For an individual palette, all .HTML files print the same palette preview for the same name as found on [gimp-palette preview][gimp-preview] page, display the same information as in the files, and their entire list (column) can copied from the web browser.

-For currently available formats an files see: [./FORMATS.md][./FORMATS.md]
+For currently available formats an files see: [./FORMATS.md][formats]

-For currently available _sets_ that are linked from the previewer (if they have all files needed):
+For currently available _sets_ that are linked from the previewer (if they have all files needed), and unlinked sets I am still working on:

 <https://github.com/paulwratt/programmers-palettes/tree/master/docs>